Table of Contents

 Month6: Advanced Machine Learning and Model Deployment

-- Model Deployment: Learn the basics of deploying machine learning models into production environments using tools like Flask or AWS.
+- Model Deployment: Learn the basics of distributing machine learning models in the production environment by using devices such as Flask or AWS.

 - Key Tools/ Technologies: TensorFlow, Flask, AWS, Docker